 Or

-30 hours per week for 38 weeks to spread over 5 days.
-Places are limited to a maximum of 26 children in total and will be offered on a first come first served basis, subject to the criteria above.
+30 hours per week for 38 weeks to spread over 5 days for eligible 3 and 4 year olds.
+Places are limited to a maximum of 39 children in total and will be offered on a first come first served basis, subject to the criteria above.
 However, the setting reserves the right to reduce the number of places in line with the setting’s capacity to maintain ratios.
 Places will be confirmed only after parents provide a valid eligibility code before the start of the term that their child is due to start in nursery.
 It is the parent’s responsibility to ensure that a termly eligibility check is carried out and the eligibility code is returned to school.
 School cannot offer a continued ‘30 hours’ place without this.
 If employment circumstances change during term time, children will continue their extended entitlement for the grace period set out by Shropshire council.
 After this, entitlement will change to 15 hours.

-See below for eligibility criteria.
+Extended entitlement (30 hour) eligibility:

+To be eligible, both parents must be working (or the sole parent is working in a lone parent family).
+Each parent/or lone parent needs to be earning on average:

+A weekly minimum equivalent to 16 hours at national minimum wage (NMW) or national living wage (NLW)

+Less than £100,000 per year

+From September 2017, a child is entitled to the 30 hours’ additional free childcare from the term after their third birthday, or from the term after their family becomes eligible.
+Parents need to check to see if they're eligible the term before the funding starts for the additional hours.